ansible/ansible/README.md

 Playbooks are a completely different way to use ansible and are particularly awesome.

-They are the basis for a really simple configuration management system, unlike any that already exist, and one that is very well suited to deploying complex multi-machine applications.
+They are the basis for a really simple configuration management and deployment system, unlike any that already exist, and one that is very well suited to deploying complex multi-machine applications.
+While you might run the main ansible program for ad-hoc tasks, playbooks are more likely to be kept in source control and used to push out your configuration or assure the configurations of your remote systems are in spec.

 An example showing a small playbook: